leticiamat/leticiamat.github.io/discrete-structures.md

 </details><br>

-Just with this lemma, we can already solve some simple problems:)
+Just with this lemma, we can already solve some one simple problem:)

 <div style="border:1px solid; padding:10px">
     <strong>Problem 1:</strong>